(Diplom-Physiker, Dr. rer. nat, Privatdozent, apl. Prof.)

 Up to 2014, my research has been fairly regularly supported by the Deutsche Forschungsgemeinschaft DFG.

-Evaluation of archival experimental data continues into partial retirement,
+Evaluation of archival experimental data has continued into partial retirement, but the piles of

 My association and address are with AIRUB,

 by courtesy of Prof. Dr. R.-J. Dettmar.
 The institute is concerned with galaxy evolution,